 Our Drama curriculum is enhanced through having excellent, purpose built facilities, including two specialist Drama Studios with leading edge sound and lighting systems.

 Beyond the curriculum, students have a range of opportunities to be involved in performance and enrichment activities.
 These include the various productions put on by the school, including the main school production.
-This year’s productions of “C.H.I.P.S” by Simon Harvey and ‘The Sad Club’ by Luke Barnes saw actors, musicians and technical crew impressing audiences with 2 very different plays, providing 2 nights of comedy and powerful drama, food for thought and fantastically catchy music.
+This year’s production of ‘Matilda – the Musical’ featured 2 casts and saw actors, dancers, musicians and technical crew impressing audiences with 4 outstanding, sold-out, performances!
 For more on extra curricular Drama please see the Creative Arts page in the Extra Curricular area.

 There is also a range of theatre visits open to students, both to provincial theatres and to the West End.